 Focusing on the intersection of regulation and litigation, Schuyler advises his clients on regulatory and compliance counseling matters, including complaints involving the Consumer Financial Protection Bureau (CFPB), as well as the State Attorney General's Office.

 Schuyler's clients not only benefit from his deep knowledge of the procedures and practices of the state and federal courts throughout New York—including appellate matters—but also his commitment to integrate and leverage technology to provide them with cost-effective options from intake to resolution.

-He also represents numerous corporations and insurance carriers—in first party and coverage disputes—in state and federal litigation.
-Schuyler's practice has also included advising and representing attorneys, judges and law firms in ethics, disciplinary, malpractice and risk management matters.
+In addition, he represents numerous corporations and insurance carriers—in first party and coverage disputes—in state and federal litigation.
+Schuyler's practice has further included advising and representing attorneys, judges, and law firms in ethics, disciplinary, malpractice, and risk management matters.

-Schuyler is a member of Hinshaw's Management Committee and Executive Committee.
-He previously served as Co-Chair of the firm's Consumer Financial Services Practice Group.
+Schuyler has been active in the firm's management, serving terms on Hinshaw's Management Committee, the Executive Committee, and as Co-Chair of the firm's Consumer Financial Services Practice Group.